 Homeland Security must dread the release of new Government Accountability Office reports.
 The federal watchdog has a habit of finding chinks in the armor of agency plans to stop the bad guys.
 Past highlights include security technology problems at the border and trouble monitoring potentially dangerous flight school attendees post-9/11.
-Now we have a new TSA shocker about airline passenger screening that ferrets out suspicious behavior.

 National Security and Foreign Affairs